oxford-mgh-2526/intro-r-hw4/README.md

 You can find similar checks at the end of `func_cal_bmi.R` too without `stopifnot`.
 These are for your convenience when you want to know if your implementation is correct.

+## Hints

+In addition to writing the code to implement the function, you should pay attention to

+ - How the function is commented at the beginning of `func_cal_bmi.R`
+ - How the `source` function works at the beginning of `a_tester.R`

 ## Submission

 You should follow these steps: